fmgarage/fx-reports/docs/index.md

 nav_order: 1
 ---

-## Welcome to FX_Reports
+## Welcome to FX Reports

-FX_Reports is a powerful extension for genererating fully-featured spreadsheets in xslx format from FileMaker.
+**FX Reports** is a powerful extension for genererating fully-featured spreadsheets in xslx format from FileMaker.
 It can easily be integrated into your existing solution.

 ### What can I achieve with it?

 Exports from a FileMaker database are extremely quick to set up but also very limited – think of human readable column headers for instance.
 On the other end there is [LibXL](https://www.libxl.com) via the [MBS plugin](https://www.mbsplugins.eu/component_XL.shtml) where you can (and have to!) define every single detail of every cell that you want to put into your Excel file.
 That can be a lot of work for one output.

-FX_Reports combines both the simplicity and flexibility into a single tool.
-It works as a wrapper around the excel functions of the MBS-Plugin, covering the all of the possibilities, but you can use JSON text to define the structure and content of your output file.
-Like Alan Kay said: *“Simple things should be simple, complex things should be possible”*
+**FX Reports** combines both the simplicity and flexibility into a single tool.
+It works as a wrapper around the Excel functions of the MBS-Plugin, covering the all of the possibilities, but you can use JSON text to define the structure and content of your output file.
+Like Alan Kay said: *“Simple things should be simple, complex things should be possible”*.

 For instance changing the column headers of a previously exported file is as easy as this: